Naehun: Background

 This is an instruction book for women published in 1475 (6th year of Seongjong's reign) written by Queen Insu (posthumously honoured as Queen Sohye; 7 October 1437 – 11 May 1504), the wife of Crown Prince Uigyeong and a member of the Cheongju Han clan, who was appointed as the Queen Dowager in 1475.

 She regretted that there were no educational books that women could read easily at that time, and wrote this book by extracting the key points of the women's discipline from four Chinese classical books for women: Biographies of Exemplary Women, Lesser learning, Mingxin Baojian and Chinese Introduction for Women.

-Naehun is the oldest known surviving work by a Korean female writer and shows the effects of the Confucian social values on women's status during the Joseon Dynasty.
+Naehun is the oldest known surviving work by a Korean female writer and shows the effects of the Confucian social values on women's status during the Joseon period.

 It was published several times, during different periods, and the notation, vocabulary and writing style changed as well, making it an important resource for the study of the Korean medieval language.